This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 What is an Egg Wash?

-Once the pie has cooled completely, cover loosely in plastic wrap and place in the refrigerator for up to 3 days.
+Once the pie has cooled completely, cover it loosely with plastic wrap and refrigerate for up to 3 days.
+Thanks to its low moisture and high fat content, the crust stays flaky and fresh without going stale.

 Looking for more apple recipes?
 Enjoy these: